 Connecting your database to a reporting tool is the single most impactful step you can take toward data-driven decision making.
 Yet for many UK small and medium-sized enterprises, this step feels daunting.
 Questions about security, technical complexity, and ongoing maintenance keep businesses stuck in a cycle of manual spreadsheet exports.
 The truth is that modern database connectivity has become remarkably straightforward, and the security landscape has matured to the point where connecting a database for reporting is safer than emailing spreadsheets around your organisation.

-Whether you're running PostgreSQL, MySQL, Microsoft SQL Server, or a cloud-hosted database on AWS, Azure, or Google Cloud, the fundamental principles of establishing a secure reporting connection remain consistent.
+Whether you are running PostgreSQL, MySQL, Microsoft SQL Server, or a cloud-hosted database on AWS, Azure, or Google Cloud, the fundamental principles of establishing a secure reporting connection remain consistent.
 What varies is the specific configuration, and this guide walks you through every major approach so you can choose the method that best fits your environment.

 Understanding the Three Connection Methods

 There are three primary approaches to connecting a database for automated reporting.
 Choosing the right method at the outset saves considerable time and avoids rework later.
+Each method has its own strengths, limitations, and ideal use cases, and the decision should be guided by your technical environment, the sensitivity of your data, the freshness requirements of your reports, and your internal capacity for managing the integration over time.

 1. Direct Database Connection